rahul4732saini/fise/doc/getting-started.md

 3. **Install Dependencies**:

-   All the base requirements are specified within [requirements.txt](../requirements/requirements.txt) which can be installed using the following command:
+   All the base requirements for running **FiSE** are listed within [requirements.txt](../requirements/requirements.txt) which can be installed using the following command:

    ```bash
    python -m pip install -r requirements/requirements.txt --no-cache-dir
    ```

-   To utilize the additional features offered by FiSE, including the database export functionality, it is necessary to install the supplementary requirements specified within [requirements-extra.txt](../requirements/requirements-extra.txt).
+   To utilize the additional features offered by **FiSE**, including the database export functionality, it is necessary to install the supplementary requirements listed within [requirements-extra.txt](../requirements/requirements-extra.txt).
 These requirements can be installed using the same procedure as mentioned before:

    ```bash
    python -m pip install -r requirements/requirements-extra.txt --no-cache-dir